-- 45. In order to relieve the unemployment situation caused by the epidemic and anti-epidemic measures, the Government has earmarked \$6.6 billion under the Anti-epidemic Fund last year to implement the Job Creation Scheme to create around 30 000 time-limited jobs in the public and private sectors within two years.
-Subsequently, in view of the impact of the epidemic on the labour market and the remarkable result of the first round of the Job Creation Scheme, the Government has earmarked an additional provision of \$6.6 billion in the 2021-22 year to launch the second round of Job Creation Scheme to create around 30 000 additional time-limited jobs. - 46.
-As at end September 2021, around 31 000 jobs have already been created under the first round of the Job Creation Scheme and among them, more than 29 000 jobs have been filled.
-As for the second round of the Job Creation Scheme launched in the second quarter this year, around 24 000 jobs have been created up till now and 7 500 of them have been filled.
+51. In order to relieve the unemployment situation caused by the epidemic and anti-epidemic measures, the Government has earmarked \$6.6 billion under the Anti-epidemic Fund last year to implement the Job Creation Scheme to create around 30 000 time-limited jobs in the public and private sectors within two years.
+Subsequently, in view of the impact of the epidemic on the labour market and the remarkable result of the first round of the Job Creation Scheme, the Government has earmarked an additional provision of \$6.6 billion in the 2021-22 year to launch the second round of Job Creation Scheme to create around 30 000 additional time-limited jobs.
+Around 60 000 jobs have been created under the two rounds of the Job Creation Scheme.
+About 45 000 jobs have been filled.